 More helpful, perhaps, are studies suggesting that persons with PDD-NOS can be placed in one of three very different subgroups:

 • A high-functioning group (around 25 percent) whose symptoms largely overlap with that of Asperger syndrome, but who differ in terms of having a lag in language development and mild cognitive impairment.
-(Asperger syndrome does not generally involve speech delay or cognitive impairment).
+(Asperger syndrome does not generally involve speech delay or cognitive impairment).• A second group (around 25 percent) whose symptoms more closely resemble those of autistic disorder, but do not fully meet all its diagnostic signs and symptoms.

 • A third group (around 50 percent) who meet all the diagnostic criteria for autistic disorder, but whose stereotypical and repetitive behaviors are noticeably mild.